seqan/chopper/README.md

 There is no need to actually understand the internals of the layout file, as you can just let [raptor](https://github.com/seqan/raptor) build the HIBF index automatically from the layout.
-If your are interested or you have a specific use case, here are some information about the layout.
+If you are interested, or you have a specific use case, here is some information about the layout.

 **A layout file has 3 parts: (1) The config, (2) the header, (3) the layout content.**